 It seems as if the opposite of being focused is being distracted.
 Successful people know whenever they are not focused it’s a big sign for them that somehow they are distracted by something.
 When you are an entrepreneur for instance, you can get distracted by many things.
-It’s not always the business perspective of it and all obstacles can come as being an entrepreneur that can cause someone to be distracted.
-For example in relationship and emotions perspective, being in a new relationship, having a new baby, or maybe you have family members that require your attention, all of these can one way or another if you fail to manage your time well and prioritizing.
-But even so, our habits can also become distractive and hindering us to be more productive, and effective in our daily and overall agendas.
+It’s not always the business perspective of it or the obstacles that can come as being an entrepreneur that can cause someone to be distracted.
+For example in relationship and emotions perspective, being in a new relationship, having a new baby, or maybe you have family members that require your attention.
+So you have to prioritize and manage your time well.
+But even so, some of our habits can also become distractive and hindering us to be more productive, and effective in our daily and overall agendas.

 Now, there are 10 things to know to help you stay focused with unwavering stance that you need to help you stand like a rock.